-To use VASA Provider, the 32-bit version Java Runtime Environment (JRE) is required.
-Be sure to use the 32-bit version JRE when VASA Provider is used on a 64-bit OS.
-Since the 32-bit version JRE is not included in VASA Provider, be sure to install this JRE in advance.
-In addition, the path to the bin folder in the JRE installation folder must be set.
+A Java Runtime Environment to use differs depending on the VASA Provider version.
+Introduce a necessary Java Runtime Environment according to VASA Provider to be installed.
+For VASA Provider earlier than V2.7, a 32-bit version JRE is necessary.
+Even if VASA Provider earlier than V2.7 is used on a 64-bit version OS, be sure to use a 32-bit version JRE.
+For VASA Provider V2.7 or later, a 64-bit version JDK 11 (Java Development Kit) is necessary.
+Since no JRE and JDK programs are provided with VASA Provider, be sure to install a necessary Java Runtime Environment in advance.
+In addition, the path to the bin folder in the Java Runtime Environment installation folder must be set.
 Follow the steps below:

-- 1. Start the command prompt. - Run java and keytool in a folder other than the bin folder in the JRE installation folder.If the following message is displayed, the path to the bin folder in the JRE installation folder is not set.
+- 1. Start the command prompt. - 2.
+Run java and keytool in a folder other than the bin folder in the Java Runtime Environment installation folder.

+If the following message is displayed, the path to the bin folder in the Java Runtime Environment installation folder is not set.